dafny-lang/dafny/docs/DafnyRef/Statements.md

 so the loop specifications need not always be explicit.
 These specifications are described in [Section 19.14](#sec-loop-specification).

-The `while` statement is Dafny's only loop statement.
+The general loop statement in Dafny is the familiar `while` statement.
 It has two general forms.

 The first form is similar to a while loop in a C-like language.
 For
 example: